 MWRD will periodically solicit public entities (municipalities, townships, school districts, etc.) to provide a list of proposed GI projects and supporting information for MWRD's consideration and prioritization.
-Projects will be prioritized based on the following criteria in accordance with Appendix E of the CD: MWRD will prioritize projects based on various criteria, including the following:
+Projects will be prioritized based on the following criteria in accordance with Appendix E of the CD::

 - a.
 The likelihood of flooding and/or basement backup reduction by the project - b.
-Number of structures benefitting from the projectstructures - c.
+Number of structures benefitting from the project - c.
 Cost of the project - d.
 Project location and land ownership with consideration given to maintenance and educational opportunities - e.
-Socio-economic considerations benefits to be provided and factors such as cost per gallon infiltrated.
-MWRD will look to fund projects located-in highly visible locations where opportunities for public education exist.
-Socio-economic factors, such as median household income, will also be considered.
-Multi-purpose stormwater parks that incorporate GI and recreational activities will be sought out.
-The concept of improving recreational amenities while providing stormwater management via GI was integral to our successful partnership with CPSS and DWM as previously described.
+Socio-economic considerations

 MWRD will look to fund GI projects that have the greatest potential to reduce flooding and/or basement backups.
 The ability to determine a project's effectiveness to reduce flooding and/or basement backups will in part be based on the number of structures directly benefitting from the GI project under consideration.
-The project's cost will be evaluated in conjunction with the
+The project's cost will be evaluated in conjunction with the benefits to be provided and factors such as cost per gallon infiltrated.
+MWRD will look to fund projects in highly visible locations where opportunities for public education exist.
+Socioeconomic factors, such as median household income, will also be considered.
+Multi-purpose stormwater parks that incorporate GI and recreational activities will be sought out.
+The concept of improving recreational amenities while providing stormwater management via GI was integral to our successful partnership with CPSS and DWM as previously described.